Compare Car Insurance in New Zealand

 - Location: Urban areas like Auckland and Wellington have higher premiums than rural regions due to increased theft and accident rates.

-- Driving History: Claims in the last 5 years, traffic violations, and license suspensions all increase premiums significantly.
+- Driving History: Claims in the last 5 years, traffic violations, and licence suspensions all increase premiums significantly.

-- Security Features: Immobilizers, alarms, and tracking devices can reduce premiums by 5-15%.
+- Security Features: Immobilisers, alarms, and tracking devices can reduce premiums (the amount varies by insurer).

 - Excess Amount: Choosing a higher excess reduces your premium.
-Standard excesses range from $400-$1,000.
+Each insurer publishes its own excess options.

 - Usage: Business use costs more than personal use.
 Annual mileage also affects pricing.

-- Payment Method: Paying annually rather than monthly typically saves 5-10%.
+- Payment Method: Paying annually rather than monthly typically saves a small percentage — confirm the discount with the insurer.

 AA Insurance

-New Zealand's most recognized insurance brand with approximately 20% market share.
-AA Insurance offers comprehensive, third party fire and theft, and third party cover with strong customer service ratings.
-Members receive discounts up to 10%, and they offer agreed value cover to protect your vehicle's worth.
-Known for efficient claims processing with a network of approved repairers nationwide.
+One of New Zealand's most recognised insurance brands.
+AA Insurance offers comprehensive, third party fire and theft, and third party cover.
+AA members may be eligible for discounts.
+Known for efficient claims processing and a network of approved repairers nationwide.

 State Insurance

-With over 160 years of experience insuring New Zealanders, State holds around 15% of the market.
-They offer competitive premiums for safe drivers and provide flexible excess options.
-State is known for their straightforward policies and no-nonsense approach.
-They offer multi-policy discounts when you bundle car insurance with home or contents insurance.
+A long-established New Zealand insurer offering competitive premiums for safe drivers and flexible excess options.
+State is known for straightforward policies and a no-nonsense approach, and offers multi-policy discounts when you bundle car insurance with home or contents insurance.

 Tower Insurance

 Tower provides comprehensive car insurance with options for agreed or market value cover.
-They offer a guaranteed repair service through certified repairers and provide lifetime guarantees on approved repairs.
-Tower's premiums are competitive, particularly for drivers over 30 with clean records.
-They also offer discounts for vehicles with advanced safety features.
+They offer a guaranteed repair service through certified repairers.
+Tower can also offer discounts for vehicles with advanced safety features — confirm current eligibility with the insurer.

 AMI Insurance

-AMI holds approximately 10% market share and is known for straightforward policies and competitive pricing.
-They offer a loyalty discount program where your excess reduces each year you don't make a claim.
+AMI is known for straightforward policies and competitive pricing.
+They have historically offered a no-claim loyalty discount programme where your excess reduces each year you don't make a claim.
 AMI provides comprehensive, third party fire and theft, and third party only options with flexible payment plans.

 Vero Insurance

-One of New Zealand's largest general insurers with around 12% market share.
+One of New Zealand's larger general insurers.
 Vero offers comprehensive car insurance with optional extras including rental vehicle cover and roadside assistance.
-They're known for competitive premiums for families and multi-car households, offering discounts up to 15% when insuring multiple vehicles.
+Multi-car and family discounts may be available — confirm current discount levels with the insurer.

 Youi Insurance

-Youi takes a personalized approach to car insurance, tailoring policies to individual circumstances.
-They ask detailed questions to build custom quotes, which can result in significant savings for low-risk drivers.
-Youi offers comprehensive and third party fire and theft cover with flexible excess options and payment plans.
+Youi takes a personalised approach, asking detailed questions to build a custom quote.
+They offer comprehensive and third party fire and theft cover with flexible excess options and payment plans.

 Regional Car Insurance Considerations